 Analyzing surveys with Artificial Intelligence to aid decision making

 We wanted to propose a method in which we analyze surveys with Artificial Intelligence to help decision making through a specific case study.
 For this purpose, we employ an Artificial Neural Network model consisting in the generation of Self-Organizing Maps (SOM) that characterizes profiles of individuals.
-Each profile generated will reflect whether there are differences in the perception that respondents have of the urban environment according to their socio-demographic characteristics, and may highlight the differences and help to take urban planning measures.

 1. Conducting surveys and gathering information